What is a Bioactive Terrarium? (+ How to Make One)

 A well-balanced bioactive substrate should be able to support all life in your terrarium.

-So that means all the usual qualities of good water retention, aeration, and drainage needed for healthy plants.
-Plus, the nutrition and dwelling needs of your bug, bacteria, and fungal colonies.
+That means all the usual qualities of good water retention, aeration, and drainage needed for healthy plants, plus the nutrition and dwelling needs of your bug, bacteria, and fungal colonies.

 • Charcoal is a fantastic ingredient for bioactivity, as its high surface area makes it easy for microbes to colonize and provides an effective feeding ground for your microfauna.